Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 5) WHO?

-1) To which user\account need to grant db access and access type.
+1) To which user\account needs to grant db access and access type.

-2) Please list all stakeholders of this database/ this application.
+2) Please list all stakeholders of this database/application.

 Additional Tips for Building Your Questionnaire